praveenlodhiofficial/100DaysOfWebDevJourney/week 21 - Monorepos and turborepo/excalidraw/README.md

     - decode the token in the ws wserver as well, send the token to the ws werver in a query params for now

 6. packages
-    - create common-backend
+    - create common-backend (JWT_SECRET)
-    - create common
+    - create common (zod schema)
     - create db

 7. packages/db :
     - initialize prisma
         - pnpm i prisma
         - npx prisma init
+    - define the schema in schema.prisma
+    - get yourself a DB url, paste it in .env
+    - npm prisma migrate dev
+    - npx prisma db push
+    - npx prisma generate